Skip to Content

 Electrical installation serves to provide safe and reliable electrical supply and lighting to support the healthcare services therein.
 Specialized ventilation system is operated to achieve, in addition to human comfort, infection control and/or occupational safety purposes in healthcare environments.
 Medical gas pipeline systems are operated to ensure a safe and reliable provision of medical gases from the sources of supply to the clinical point-of-use.

-In accordance with the Code of Practice for Day Procedure Centres (2023 Edition), the requirements of specific healthcare engineering systems (i.e. electrical installation, specialized ventilation system and medical gas supplies) of day procedure centres have formed part of the regulatory standard.
+Since 3 February 2023, the requirements of specific healthcare engineering systems (i.e. electrical installation, specialized ventilation system and medical gas supplies) of day procedure centres have formed part of the regulatory standard in the Code of Practice for Day Procedure Centres.
 As a transitional arrangement, such requirements will take effect from 1 January 2028.

-It is imperative for the prospective applicants or existing day procedure centres to engage with the engineering service providers so as to ensure that all relevant requirements pertaining to the healthcare engineering systems are adhered to.
-To this end, this office has compiled A Practical Guide for Healthcare Engineering Systems in Day Procedure Centres and associated pamphlet for the trade practitioners and stakeholders, such as licensees of day procedure centres, registered professional engineers, consulting engineers and healthcare engineering installation contractors.
-These publications, though not exhaustive, outline the key points to note regarding the design, installation, operation and maintenance of healthcare engineering systems of day procedure centres and other useful information, including examples of DOs and DON'Ts for compliance with the regulatory requirements.
+Prospective applicants of day procedure centres licences and licensees of existing facilities should engage the engineering service providers so as to ensure that all relevant requirements pertaining to the healthcare engineering systems are adhered to.
+To this end, this office has compiled A Practical Guide for Healthcare Engineering Systems in Day Procedure Centres, associated pamphlet and Frequently Asked Questions about Healthcare Engineering Systems in Day Procedure Centres and Clinics for the trade practitioners and stakeholders, such as licensees of day procedure centres, registered professional engineers, consulting engineers and healthcare engineering installation contractors.
+These publications, though not exhaustive, outline the key points to note regarding the design, installation, operation and maintenance of healthcare engineering systems of day procedure centres, and other useful information, including examples of DOs and DON'Ts for compliance with the regulatory requirements.

 When carrying out the installation of healthcare engineering systems, some building construction works (e.g. demolition, alteration and addition works) might also be involved.
-Registered General Building Contractor / Minor Works Contractor under registers of Buildings Department shall also be appointed by the hospital and day procedure centre to carry out these building construction works in order to satisfy the requirements under the Buildings Ordinance (Cap.
+Registered General Building Contractor / Minor Works Contractor under registers of Buildings Department shall also be appointed by the facilities to carry out these building construction works in order to satisfy the requirements under the Buildings Ordinance (Cap.
 123) and relevant regulations / codes of practice.
 Professional advice on building construction can be sought from building professional via a referral by the appointed engineering consultant / contractor, where necessary.
 If verification of the registration status of a building professional in relevant discipline (e.g. Authorised Person prescribed by Buildings Department) is considered necessary, the Buildings Department's website for the Registered Professionals or Contractors Search can be referred.